district10/blog/_pages/notes.md

       - declination in astrometry
       - the Turner function in computational material science
       - depreciation in macroeconomics
-      - noncentrality measure in statistics[3]
+      - noncentrality measure in statistics

 Εε (epsilon)